KyleVaughn/UM2/docs/source/install.rst

 Prerequisites
 ----------------------------------

+If you are building UM\ :sup:`2` \ on a local Ubuntu  machine, the prerequisites can be installed with apt_.
-If it is your first time using UM\ :sup:`2` \, we recommend that you install the prerequisites using the Spack_ instructions below.
+If you are building UM\ :sup:`2` \ on a cluster, do not have admin privileges, or plan to use MPACT, we recommend using the Spack_ instructions below.

 UM\ :sup:`2` \ requires the following software to be installed: